syncfusion-content/javascript-docs/js/DigitalGauge/Getting-Started.md

 The following screenshot displays a **Digital Gauge** with all the customizations discussed earlier.

-{% include image.html url="/js/DigitalGauge/Getting-Started_images/Getting-Started_img7.png" Caption="Customized Digital Gauge"%}
+{% include image.html url="/js/DigitalGauge/Getting-Started_images/Getting-Started_img7.png" Caption=""%}